Post Fetaured Image

 This interstate agreement is a centralized coordination effort that provides guidelines on the types of teacher certifications each state accepts from other states.
 NASDTEC was established to improve communication among states so that if a teacher is certified in one member state and wants to teach in another member state, the transfer process is much easier.

-While most states are members of the NASDTEC, there are a few that are not, including New Mexico, New York and Wisconsin.
-However, this does not mean these states do not offer reciprocity.
-Each of these states has its own requirements for teaching license reciprocity.
+The good news is, as of 2025, all 50 states are part of the NASDTEC Interstate Agreement.
+Joining all 50 states are the District of Columbia and Guam as well.
+Keep in mind, however, that each state still has its own requirements for teaching license reciprocity.
 The NASDTEC simply eases the certification reciprocity process because it allows agencies to easily check an applicant’s license status.

 If you’re considering accepting a position in another state, you can also check to see if there are any regional agreements in place.
 Some states enter into agreements with adjacent states as a way to streamline certification requirements in the region.